 We are an all inclusive gaming group for board games, silly games, role-playing games and more!
 We meet regularly on the last Friday of every month.
 Bring a game, bring a dish, chip in for pizza, BYOB.

 Meditation & Recovery Group

-This weekly Monday & Friday meeting is open to people with any addiction, seeking recovery or in support on anyone seeking recovery.
-This group does NOT meet on the last Friday of each month.
+This weekly Monday meeting is open to people with any addiction, seeking recovery or in support on anyone seeking recovery.
 Honoring the traditions of anonymity in other recovery programs and to protect the privacy of our members, we use only our first names at this meeting.
 The purpose of this meeting is to strengthen our meditation practice by communal effort and thereby strengthen our recovery program.
 Our meeting includes time for prayer or intention setting, meditation and discussion.
 Our discussion period offers us a chance to share openly about our experiences with meditation and recovery.
 For those new to meditation, beginning instruction will be offered.
 A weekly book club meets just prior to the Monday night meeting to read and discuss a book related to meditation and recovery.